goehlemichael/GravityWaterer/README.md

 - Measure from the center of each plant and ensure each output is spread out at the proper interval.
 You can use JB weld to ensure that the connections are sealed and won't leak.

-- cutting off the tips of the bottle caps make good reducers to control the output depending on your application.
+- Cutting off the tips of the bottle caps make good reducers to control the output depending on your application.
 Use loctite or jb weld to fit them to the 3 way tee outputs.

 ![outputs](https://dl.dropboxusercontent.com/s/3yltzgamlgbqzvv/20180115_163712.jpg)
 ![outputs all](https://dl.dropboxusercontent.com/s/uptzwt5fbdhdxlw/20180114_111429.jpg)